ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.7.2
+* [Update] Fixes for new versions of the eflows API launched recently.
+Everyone using this package will need to upgrade to this version or newer to keep using the package.

 ### Version 0.9.7.1
 * Added function `clean_account` to remove all current runs from the online FFC.
 Helps with broken accounts after recent FFC update.
 To use, just call `clean_account(token)` after setting your token value into the